The Davis Center

 Each client is evaluated individually and each program is designed specifically for that person.
 Monitoring is done using a "best case scenario" approach as suggested by the National Institute of Health.
 Change is expected and monitored under the direction of the practitioner.
 Adjustments are made to the program based on a reassessment or until the desired results are achieved.
 The programs can be altered based on objective and subjective feedback from the client, evaluation, physician directives, laboratory findings and the relief and/or acceleration of symptoms.
 The initial time span involved can be as short as a few hours while monitoring can continue for as long as desired.

-DO I NEED TO DO BIOACOUSTICS™ MORE THAN ONCE?
+DO I NEED TO DO BIOACOUSTICS MORE THAN ONCE?

 As the sounds are meant to help the individual with their well being, it is important that subsequent follow-up visits and reassessments occur.
-We suggest every three months.
+Ms. Davis requires a one year commitment of reassessments every three months for a total of 4 visits.
 The most significant aspect of the program that influences the outcome is this re-assessment process.
 Monitoring and program adjustment is essential if long-term physical and emotional issues are to be influenced.
-Sometimes symptoms return and it is important for the participant to return to advise the practitioner immediately.

 ARE THERE SIDE EFFECTS TO SOUND THERAPY?